pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/architecture-overview.md

 Component Architecture
 </p>

 The control plane is a centralized part of PipeCD.
-Tt contains several services as below to manage the application, deployment data and handle all requests from `piped`s and web clients:
+It contains several services as below to manage the application, deployment data and handle all requests from `piped`s and web clients:

 ##### API